Around thirty-six days earlier…

 ‘Ma’am…?’ the officer said.

-Sandy’s blank eyes moved slowly to the officer asking the question.
+Sandy’s blank eyes moved to the officer.
 ‘Yes… ah yes…he… ah...he always carried both on him at all times.
 His phone was a part of him,’ she said.

 ‘Can you recall what clothes your husband wore when he left for work this morning?’

 Sandy cupped forehead.
 Tears started to roll down her cheeks.
-Her breathing labored as she tried to think back to the last time she saw her husband.
+Her breathing labored as she tried to recall the last time she saw her husband.

 ‘Um…’ she said between breaths.
-‘I think he was wearing a pale pink business shirt, black trousers and a striped pink and grey tie…’ She shifted her gaze to the inquiring cop.
-She was now in full panic.
-Her eyes pleaded with the cop to tell her that their victim was wearing something different.
+‘I think he was wearing a pale pink business shirt, black trousers and a striped pink and grey tie…’ Her eyes pleaded with the cop to tell her that their victim was wearing something different.
 ‘My husband has a full faced beard…’ She dragged her fingers down her jaw and chin, ‘and short cropped hair…’ she said with pleading eyes seeking confirmation that it wasn't him.

 The two officers once again exchanged a brief glance before the older cop spoke.
 ‘Ma’am unfortunately, I am terribly sorry to say that the description you have provided us, and the fact the male is in a vehicle registered to your husband, suggests that your husband may have been the victim of a robbery this evening and was shot and killed during the process.’